haiku/website/content/about/faq.md

 Yes!
 We reuse network drivers from FreeBSD, so most network adapters will work on Haiku out of the box.
 Haiku includes an e-mail client and a web browser, and you can install other network-enabled applications.

 ### What is the status of wireless internet connections?
 Wireless drivers are supported by our FreeBSD compatibility layer as well, and they should also work fine.
-You can connect to WPA, WEP and open networks easily using the GUI.
+You can connect to  WEP, WPA, WPA2, and open networks easily using the GUI.

-Some wireless network adapters require installation of a firmware file, which must be installed by running the install-wifi-firmwares script (see the guide [Connecting to wireless networks](/guides/daily-tasks/wireless).

 ### What license is Haiku released under?
 Most of the Haiku code is released under the very liberal [MIT License](http://www.opensource.org/licenses/mit-license.php).
 Some third party components (e.g.: some media codecs, libraries, etc.) may use other licenses.
 Our HVIF icons are also made available under the MIT License, [without trademark claims by Haiku, Inc](http://www.haiku-inc.org/haiku-icons.html).
 See also the [Haiku, Inc. website](http://www.haiku-inc.org/trademarks.html) for the Haiku trademarks and their usage requirements.